A quirky Arundel walking tour

 Make a weekend of it!

 Need a break?
-Why not take a weekend or mid-week break and stay in one of the many lovely Airbnbs in and around the town.
-You’ll find a searchable map below.
+Why not take a weekend or mid-week break?.
+You’ll find a searchable map of accommodation in and around Arundel at the bottom of this page.

 This 4-mile circular walk explores the ancient town of Arundel, with its cathedral and 13th-century castle, as well as the surrounding countryside and parkland in the South Downs National Park.